Is Prologis Inc. (PLD) a good stock to buy now?

 Prologis Inc. (PLD): Who are the competitors?

-The company’s main competitors (and peers) include Duke Realty Corporation (DRE) that is trading 9.21% up over the past 12 months and W. P. Carey Inc. (WPC) that is 7.14% higher over the same period.
-Rexford Industrial Realty Inc. (REXR) is -2.29% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Duke Realty Corporation (DRE) that is trading 19.17% up over the past 12 months and W. P. Carey Inc. (WPC) that is 11.21% higher over the same period.
+Rexford Industrial Realty Inc. (REXR) is 5.65% up on the 1-year trading charts.